 Nepal Trekking & the Great Himalaya Trail: A route and planning guide

 Nepal is completely safe now to travel and this country authorities, encouraging all to come on a holiday to enjoy trekking.
-If you’re planning so that, then must go through Nepal Trekking & the Great Himalaya Trail: A route and planning guide.
+If you’re planning then must go through Nepal Trekking & the Great Himalaya Trail: A route and planning guide.
 This ultimate guidebook on trekking where described most popular and many new trekking routes to help you.
 This is a planning travel guide by Robin Boustead for trekkers around who shouldn’t miss reading.

 - Complete description of the Great Himalaya Trail